ruby-grape/grape/README.md

 * `GET /hello.xls` with an `Accept: application/xml` header has an unrecognized extension, but the `Accept` header corresponds to a recognized format, so it will respond with XML.
 * `GET /hello.xls` with an `Accept: text/plain` header has an unrecognized extension *and* an unrecognized `Accept` header, so it will respond with JSON (the default format).

-You can override this process explicitly by specifying `env['api.format']` in the API itself.
+You can override this process explicitly by calling `api_format` in the API itself.
 For example, the following API will let you upload arbitrary files and return their contents as an attachment with the correct MIME type.

 ```ruby